ihmeuw-msca/mrtool/docs/source/concepts/data_gen/rr1_binary.rst

 Relative risk (RR) is the most common measurement type for the applications of ``MRTool``.
-Here we take a chance to introduce the basic concepts regarding relative risk, and how we build different type of relative risk models in ``MRTool``.
+Here we take a chance to introduce the basic concepts regarding relative risk, and how we build different types of relative risk models in ``MRTool``.

-Relative risk the probability ratio of a certain outcome between exposed and unexposed group.
+Relative risk is the probability ratio of a certain outcome between exposed and unexposed group.
 For more information please check the `wiki page <https://en.wikipedia.org/wiki/Relative_risk>`_.
 Here we use smoking and lung cancer as a risk-outcome pair to explain the idea.